afsc-gap-products/coldpool/README.md

 # Usage

 ## Accessing datasets using the package
-Users can access temperature products directly from datasets that are built into the package.
+Users can access temperature products directly from data sets that are built into the package.
 For example, after installing the package, users can access a data frame containing cold pool area (area with temperature less than or equal to 2°C), area of other isotherms (less than or equal to 1°C, 0°C, -1°C), mean bottom temperature, and mean surface temperature for the EBS, using:
 ```{r}
 coldpool:::cold_pool_index
 ```